-*- coding: utf-8 -*-

 from .. import Graph, GraphView, _check_prop_scalar, _prop, _limit_args, \

-_gt_type, _get_rng, Vector_double, VertexPropertyMap
+_gt_type, _get_rng, Vector_double, VertexPropertyMap, _parallel

 import inspect